 Save some room for the rest, because after a platter of Spanish skewers (with paprika-marinated chicken, chorizo and chimichurri, and seared salmon in a sherry dressing), you’ll be invited to munch on raspberry churros, which you’ve just got to dunk into a rich Pedro Ximénez chocolate sauce.
 And because this is a London brunch, you can of course make it bottomless, with the choice to add 90 minutes of limitless cava, sangria, or Agua de Valencia: a cocktail of cava, orange juice, vodka, and gin.
 Make a brunch reservation here.

 Whilst everything on the plate is utterly enchanting, we shouldn’t overlook the splendour of Aqua Nueva itself.
 The striking interior décor, with lashing of gold accents and elegant lighting, is centred by a glorious cocktail bar – but up on the roof is where you’ll find the restaurant’s true hidden gem.
 A charming roof terrace overlooks Regent Street, and when the sun shines and the cocktails flow, it’s just like perching on the rooftop bars of Valencia.

-Either of Aqua Nueva’s excellent menu will have you leaving with a smile on your face, but don’t hang around too long to book: the restaurant regularly freshens up its menus to hero a different region of Spain and style of cooking, so the Tomatina Menu and La Fiesta Brunch won’t be around forever.
+Either of Aqua Nueva’s excellent menu will have you leaving with a smile on your face, but don’t hang around too long to book: the restaurant regularly freshens up its menus to hero a different region of Spain and style of cooking.
 You can make your reservation here, and then prepare for an unforgettable meal!